Yashwanth030/Helmet-No-Helmet-Detection/README.md

 Detection logs will be saved automatically into detections_log.txt.

 If the webcam does not open:
-Check if the webcam is free (no other apps using it).
+Check if the webcam is free.
 Allow access if permission is required.
 Try using cv2.VideoCapture(1) if you have multiple cameras.